Chris Beckman Chris Beckman

 The first time I saw a multi-million-dollar “Masterpiece” by Roy Lichtenstein, a supreme painter from the Pop Art movement, I had the same thought as almost everyone: Isn’t this just a comic?

 As quickly as that silly thought popped up in my mind, it popped away.
 Of course not!
 The entire art world would not be duped into shelling out hundreds of lifetime salaries each for simple enlarged comic strips.
 It must be some other intellectual statement, based on the underlying concept of comic books.
 Something deeper, I didn’t understand.
-Something so subtle, I needed an expert to analyze to explain it to me.
+Something so subtle, I needed an expert to explain it to me.

 Read More